The FASA Star Trek Parts Listing; Page 2 of 5 5-20-2024

 About Contents:

 This Sourcebook has plenty of statistics and rules modifications.
 The problem comes from the feeling that this Sourcebook was a sub work of FASA's TNG Officer's Manual; Lots of information is lifted straight from that Manual, with inaccuracies being only corrected in some places and not in others.
 Rules changes are poorly explained.
-However it does have character stats for all of the main ones.
+However it does have all the main character stats.
+In the early prints the weapon stats are missing, however a later print manual includes a Weapons Chart/Table on PG64.
+Early prints come with two photos on that page, a Transporter Pad and Ferengi.

 You have Reached The Bottom